Philip J. Fry: Leela

 At the end of the film Futurama: Into the Wild Green Yonder, Leela openly admits to loving Fry, and they commence an openly romantic relationship from the episode "Rebirth" onwards.
 In "The Prisoner of Benda" they have "sex", albeit in differing bodies.
 The on-again, off-again nature of their relationship causes Leela to leave Planet Express and Fry in "Overclockwise", however by the end of the episode, Leela returns to Planet Express and seemingly reunites with Fry.
 Bender reveals to both Fry and Leela their "ultimate fate" that he learned while he was overclocked.
 The audience is never shown the contents, but through their facial expressions, it is clear that while the journey for them may be bumpy, Fry and Leela will ultimately end up happy.

 In later episodes, such as "The Butterjunk Effect" and "Fun on a Bun", Fry and Leela are shown to be in a relationship, though the events of the series precipitate frequent arguments and breakups.
 These issues are usually resolved within the episode, leaving Fry and Leela still together at the end.

-During the series finale "Meanwhile", Fry decides that it is time for him to propose to Leela.
+During the season finale "Meanwhile", Fry decides that it is time for him to propose to Leela.
 Wanting the moment of his proposal to last longer, he steals Professor Farnsworth's time machine remote that turns back time every 10 seconds.
 When Leela is late, he thinks she has rejected him and attempts suicide by jumping off the building; he sees her arriving just in time, however, and presses the reset button over and over again to keep from hitting the ground.
 He accidentally breaks the remote and freezes time, leaving himself and Leela as the only unfrozen beings in the universe.
-Leela accepts Fry's proposal, and they have a long, happy marriage.
+Leela accepts Fry's proposal, and they have a long, happy unofficial "marriage".
 After spending decades traveling the world, they return to the spot where Fry was planning to propose.
 As they toast to their life together, the Professor shows up and repairs the time machine but informs them it will reset their lives to the moment before he invented the machine, leaving them with no memory of the life they spent together.
 Fry asks Leela if she wants to go around again with him, and she replies that she does.

+The first part of the eighth season, picking up ten years after time was frozen, shows a young-again Fry and Leela continuing their relationship.